abhishekr7/RNN-model/README.md

 # RNN-model
-Building a Recurrant Neural Network model with numpy to serve as a template for future reference
+Building a Recurrant Neural Network model with Numpy to serve as a template for future reference